zjuasmn/mobx-history/README.md

 `mobx-history` object made three properties `length`, `location`, `action` observable, so no more listener needed.
 It also provide a location setter to perform `history.location = ...` as `history.push(...)`. call `dispose` method to stop listening from original `history`.

-See below sample for more detail, or you can play it in [runkit.com](https://runkit.com/zjuasmn/mobx-history)
+See below sample for more detail.

 ```js
 const createMemoryHistory = require('mobx-history').createMemoryHistory;